Open All Night (TV series): Description

 Despite a similar title and a setting, it has no connection to the British series Open All Hours.
+Additionally, it has no connection with the 1981 comedy film All Night Long, which also has a similar title and setting.

 Jay Tarses was co-creator, writer, co-star and occasional director of the show.

 Cassandra Peterson (better known for her Elvira persona) made a guest appearance on one episode.
 David Letterman also made a guest appearance, and made a sly reference to his daytime talk show, which was canceled a year before.